usha1459/Feature-Engineering/README.md

-# 🧠 Customer Churn Dataset – Feature Engineering & Preprocessing
+# Feature Engineering & Preprocessing

 This project involves end-to-end feature engineering and preprocessing on a customer churn dataset containing **9134 rows** and **24 columns**.
 The goal is to prepare the data for machine learning tasks such as classification.